-- 1. All major system components shall be staked-out with all stakes identified.
+- All major system components shall be staked-out with all stakes identified.
 Examples include: the stub-out, tank, D-Box, the beginning middle and end of each lateral line. wells, etc. - 2.
-The beginning, middle and end of all laterals shall be flagged in both the primary and alternate secondary site.
-Exception: The secondary site need not be flagged provided the lot is 1.5 acres or larger in size; the slope is less than 10 percent; or the secondary site is clearly acceptable. - 3.
+The beginning, middle and end of all laterals shall be flagged in both the primary and secondary site.
+Exception: The secondary site need not be flagged shall have only the field corners flagged on grade provided the lot is 1.5 acres or larger in size; the slope is less than 10 percent; or the secondary site is clearly acceptable. - 3.
 All percolation test holes shall be flagged. - 4.
 All soil pits shall be flagged. - 5.
 The proposed system design must be appropriate for the site: flat ground, pumped effluent, serial distribution, dual absorption field, D-box, dosed, etc. - 6.
 Note observations or other findings.